+'''

-torchmetrics.functional.fl (preds, target, beta=1.0, average='micro', mdmc_average=None, ignore_index=None, num_classes=None, threshold=0.5, top_k=None, multiclass=None, multilabel=None)
+torchmetrics.functional.f1(preds, target, beta=1.0, average='micro', mdmc_average=None, ignore_index=None, num_classes=None, threshold=0.5, top_k=None, multiclass=None)

+'''

-Computes F1 metric.
+Computes F1 metrics.
 F1 metrics correspond to a equally weighted average of the precision and recall scores.

 Works with binary, multiclass, and multilabel data.
-Accepts probabilities from a model output or integer class values in prediction.
+Accepts probabilities or logits from a model output or integer class values in prediction.
 Works with multi-dimensional preds and target.

 If preds and target are the same shape and preds is a float tensor, we use the self.threshold argument to convert into integer labels.
-This is the case for binary and multi-label probabilities.
+This is the case for binary and multi-label probabilities or logits.